IBM/unitxt/docs/docs/llm_as_judge.rst

 .. note::

    Pay attention!
    We are using the mistralai/Mistral-7B-Instruct-v0.2 model from Huggingface.
 This model requires you to agree to the terms to use it on the model page and set the HUGGINGFACE_TOKEN environment argument.
+Other platforms might have different requirements.
+For example if you are using OpenAI platform, you will need to set your OpenAI api key.

 From here, constructing the full unitxt recipe string is standard and straightforward: